ry-animal/valkyriefinance/documentation/alchemy-services.md

   - **User-Facing**: Before any transaction, we can show a detailed preview: "You will receive X shares, your new balance will be Y, and it will cost Z in gas."
   - **AI-Facing**: Our AI models _must_ use this before executing any strategy.
 It can simulate a complex rebalancing across multiple protocols to verify profitability after gas fees and slippage, preventing costly errors.
 - **Webhooks**: Essential for making our platform real-time and event-driven.
-  - Our server can subscribe to webhooks to listen for deposits into our `ValkryieVault`.
+  - Our server can subscribe to webhooks to listen for deposits into our `ValkyrieVault`.
 When a deposit happens, we can immediately update the user's off-chain portfolio and trigger an AI analysis.
   - The AI services can use webhooks to monitor target DeFi protocols.
 A webhook on a large liquidity movement in a monitored protocol could trigger a risk assessment or a potential yield-switching opportunity.
 - **Websockets**: Perfect for a dynamic frontend experience.
 The UI can subscribe to a websocket stream to get notified instantly when a transaction is confirmed, a new AI recommendation is available, or the user's portfolio value changes, without needing to constantly poll the backend.
-- **Subgraphs**: We could deploy a custom subgraph for our `ValkryieVault` and other core contracts.
+- **Subgraphs**: We could deploy a custom subgraph for our `ValkyrieVault` and other core contracts.
 This would allow our frontend to query for historical data (like vault share price over time, or all governance votes) in a very efficient and decentralized manner, potentially faster than our internal database for certain queries.

 ### Developer and Niche Features